‘Carpe Diem’ secures success for community-building mechatronics student

 “For me, it’s important to be part of the innovation happening in Surrey—I wish I had something like Maker Cube growing up,” says Belvedere, who also created course content for Science World’s robotics program.

-“I’ve always wanted to try new things and do new things,” says Belvedere.
+“I’ve always wanted to try new things and do new things,” he says.

 At SFU, he volunteered as a residence orientation leader, co-founded scent diffuser start-up ORA Scents, and in 2016, became president of the Mechatronic Systems Engineering Student Society.

-He even went to China twice – on an academic exchange followed by a co-op work term in 2013, and an all-expenses paid placement with the Huawei Seeds for the Future program in 2016.
+He even went to China twice—on an academic exchange followed by a co-op work term in 2013, and on an all-expenses-paid placement with the Huawei Seeds for the Future program in 2016.